-- Reagents which possess specific characteristics, intended by the manufacturer to make them suitable for in vitro diagnostic procedures related to a specific examination. - Instruments intended by the manufacturer specifically to be used for in vitro diagnostic procedures - Specimen receptacles
+- Reagents or other articles which possess specific characteristics, intended by the manufacturer to make them suitable for in vitro diagnostic procedures related to a specific examination. - Instruments intended by the manufacturer specifically to be used for in vitro diagnostic procedures - Specimen receptacles

-Note : Any product for general laboratory use not manufactured, sold or represented for use in specified in vitro diagnostic applications are not deemed to be IVD Medical Devices .
-However, in certain jurisdictions products for general laboratory use are considered to be IVD Medical Devices.
+Note: Any product for general laboratory use not manufactured, sold or represented for use in specified in vitro diagnostic applications are not deemed to be IVD medical devices, as defined in this document.
+However, in certain jurisdictions products for general laboratory use are considered to be IVD medical devices.

-Rationale: These devices present a low individual risk and no or minimal public health risk.
+Rationale: The application of this rule as defined above should be in accordance with the rationale for this rule which is as follows: These devices present a low individual risk and no or minimal public health risk.

-- Examples: Selective/differential microbiological media, identification kits for cultured microorganisms, wash solutions, instruments and plain urine cup. - Note 1: In certain jurisdictions there might be differences to whether a device classified in this rule is considered an IVD Medical Device. - Note 2: Performance of software or instrument that is specifically required to perform a particular test will be assessed at the same time as the test kit. - Note 3: The interdependence of the instrument and test methodology prevents the instrument from being assessed separately, even though the instrument itself is still classified as Class A.
+Examples: Selective/differential microbiological media (excluding the dehydrated powders which are considered not to be a finished IVD medical device), identification kits for cultured microorganisms, wash solutions, instruments and plain urine cup.

+- Note 1: In certain jurisdictions there may be differences as to whether a device classified in this rule is considered an IVD medical device. - Note 2: The performance of software or an instrument that is specifically required to perform a particular test will be assessed at the same time as the test kit. - Note 3: The interdependence of the instrument and the test methodology prevents the instrument from being assessed separately, even though the instrument itself is still classified as Class A.

-Rule 6: IVD Medical Devices not covered in Rules 1 through 5 are classified as Class B.
+Rule 6: IVD medical devices not covered in Rules 1 through 5 are classified as Class B.

-- Rationale: These devices present a moderate individual risk as they are not likely to lead to an erroneous result that would cause death or severe disability, have a major negative impact on the outcome or put the individual in immediate danger.
-The devices are usually one of several determinants.
-If it is the sole determinant however other information is available, such as presenting signs and symptoms or other clinical information which may guide a physician, the risk classification may be justified.
+Rationale: The application of this rule as defined above should be in accordance with the rationale for this rule which is as follows: These devices present a moderate individual risk as they are not likely to lead to an erroneous result that would cause death or severe disability, have a major negative impact on patient outcome or put the individual in immediate danger.
+The devices give results that are usually one of several determinants.
+If the test result is the sole determinant however other information is available, such as presenting signs and symptoms or other clinical information which may guide a physician, such that classification into Class B may be justified.
 Other appropriate controls may also be in place to validate the results.
-This Class also includes those devices that present a low public health risk because they detect infectious agents that are not easily propagated in a population. - Examples: Blood gases, H. pylori and physiological markers such as hormones, vitamins, enzymes, metabolic markers.
+This Class also includes those devices that present a low public health risk because they detect infectious agents that are not easily propagated in a population.

+Examples: Blood gases, H. pylori and physiological markers such as hormones, vitamins, enzymes, metabolic markers, specific IgE assays and celiac disease markers.